Can I Sue My Landlord for a Slip-and-Fall at My Apartment?

 Call Douglas and London today for a free evaluation

-Please see our website or call the Manhattan offices of Douglas and London to consult with our team of New York City slip and fall lawyers.
+Please see our website or call the Manhattan offices of Douglas & London to consult with our team of New York City slip and fall lawyers.
 We represent individuals who have been hurt in slip-and-fall accidents in Manhattan, the Bronx, Long Island, Brooklyn, Queens, and elsewhere in New York.

 We have in-depth knowledge of the New York rental market and the skills and experience that will benefit an injured party who sues a landlord for slip-and-fall damages.